fossasia/open-event/README.md

 4. The Open Event Web App Generator [[Repository](https://github.com/fossasia/open-event-webapp)]

-The source code of each component source code has its own repository.
-And the software applications can be hosted as stand alone solutions or they can be integrated as microservices into the Open Event Orga Server through APIs.
+The source code of each component has its own repository and technology stack.
+The software applications can be hosted as stand alone solutions or they can be integrated as microservices into the Open Event Orga Server through APIs.

-The project was originally started to support the organization of the [FOSSASIA OpenTechSummit](http://fossasia.org) and is maintainted by the FOSSASIA community.
+The Open Event project was originally started to support the organization of the [FOSSASIA OpenTechSummit](http://fossasia.org) and is maintainted by the FOSSASIA community.

 ## Open Event Repository